weliem/bluez_inc/README.md

 ## Connecting, service discovery and disconnecting

 You connect by calling `binc_device_connect(device)`.
 Then the following sequence will happen:
+* first, the *connection_state* will change to 'connecting'.
-* when the device is connected the *connection_state* changes and your registered callback will be called.
+* when the device is connected, the *connection_state* changes and your registered callback will be called.
 However, you cannot use the device yet because the service discovery has not yet been done.
 * Bluez will then start the service discovery automatically and when it finishes, the *services_resolved* callback is called.
 So the *service_resolved* callback is the right place to start reading and writing characteristics or starting notifications.

 ```c